Winter Sports in Hokkaido

 Rusutsu is a large resort stretching out over East Mountain, West Mountain, and Mount Isola.
 Thirty-seven courses provide everything from smooth groomed runs to steep and deep off-piste powder.
 Numerous gondolas, quads, and pair lifts mean you shouldn’t have to wait in line.
 The resort also provides a whole range of other winter activities from snowshoeing to horseback riding.
 Rusutsu is about 90 minutes from Chitose Airport.

-The Niseko ski area is made up of several resorts, which when combined make it arguably the best place for skiing and snowboarding in Japan.
-Niseko Hirafu, Niseko Higashiyama (aka Niseko Village), and Niseko Annupuri, are collectively known as Niseko United and can be skied on a single pass.
-This gives you access to 61 official ski runs, but locals and powder hounds know many more unofficial runs that make the most of the huge snowfalls.
+The Niseko ski area is made up of four resorts, which when combined make it arguably the best place for skiing and snowboarding in Japan.
+Grand Hirafu, Hanazono, Niseko Village, and Niseko Annupuri are collectively known as Niseko United and can be skied on a single pass.
+This gives you access to dozens upon dozens of official ski runs, but locals and powder hounds know many more unofficial runs that make the most of the huge snowfalls.
 The chairlifts at nearby Niseko Weiss closed many years ago and have been replaced by a surprisingly inexpensive snowcat service.
 The tracked vehicles shuttle you up the mountain and let you enjoy the powder on the way down.